banzai-cicd/banzai/README.md

 ### gitTokenId
 **String** <span style="color:red">*</span>
-The id of a Jenkins Credential of type 'secret' containing a Github Personal Access Token.
+The id of a Jenkins Credential of type 'username and password'.
+The username should be the user of the git account that owns the token, the password should be the token.
 Currently used for updating PR statuses and by the [downstreamBuilds](#downstreamBuilds) feature.
 The token must include at a minimum the entire `repo` scope.

 ### proxy
 **[BanzaiProxyCfg](src/com/github/banzaicicd/cfg/BanzaiProxyCfg.groovy)**